rkuma183/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

    To enable Spell Check for your current file type: put your cursor in the file:

-0. Open the Command Palette (cmd-shift-p), and run the Editor: Log Cursor Scope command.
+0. Open the Command Palette (cmd-shift-p)
+0. Run the Editor: Log Cursor Scope command.

-   This triggers a notification which will contain a list of scopes.
-The first scope that's listed is the one you should add to the list of scopes in the settings for the Spell Check package.
+   This triggers a notification containing a list of scopes.
+   The first scope listed is the one you should add to the list of scopes in the settings for the Spell Check package.

    Examples: source.coffee, text.plain, text.html.basic.

-   Press <strong>cmd-shift-:</strong>
+0. Press <strong>cmd-shift-:</strong>
    to bring up the list of corrections when your cursor is on a misspelled word.